bm13563/vertexCull.js/README.md

 # vertexCull.js
-A very simple algorithm for culling vertices without changing the shape of a polygon.
+A very simple algorithm for culling vertices while minimally changing the shape of a polygon.

 A simple algorithm that recursively removes sub-linear vertices to improve performance of spatial applications.
 Effective at preserving the shape of a polyline while substantially decreasing vertex count.
 Not designed to be a subsitute for the Ramer-Douglas-Peucker algorithm, which is far more effective for large-scale generalisation.